 Our post-professional clinical residency program in orthopedic physical therapy further prepares you to become a confident, adaptable, and service-oriented practitioner.
 You’ll balance critical thinking, ethics, and professional judgment to address patients’ needs and promote their health.
 You’ll also contribute to the physical therapy profession through practice, teaching, administration, and the discovery and application of new knowledge.

-NYIT has partnered exclusively with Professional Physical Therapy to offer a dynamic and educational experience for the residents.
-Students will have the option to teach either in NYIT's orthopedic courses or in Professional's in-house continuing education program, while they also complete the clinical requirements in one of Professional PT's multiple clinical locations in the tri-state area.
+New York Tech has partnered exclusively with Professional Physical Therapy to offer a dynamic and educational experience for the residents.
+Students will have the option to teach either in New York Tech's orthopedic courses or in Professional's in-house continuing education program, while they also complete the clinical requirements in one of Professional PT's multiple clinical locations in the tri-state area

 During your residency, you will: